-Earnest Money
+Earnest Money:

-The proportion of earnest money normally remains between 5% or 10% of the value of machinery.
-But for imported or indigenous Machinery/Equipments equipment may be different from the normal rate.
-In the case of furnaces and a few other items of equipment, the rate of earnest money is also different.
+5% or 10% of the value of machinery, depending on whether the equipment is imported or indigenous.
+In the case of furnaces and a few other items of equipment, the rate of earnest money is different.
+Interest 9 per cent per annum with a rebate of 2 per cent on prompt payment.
 This interest is calculated on the value of machines outstanding after deducting payment of earnest money.

-Administrative Charge
+Administrative Charge:

-As per rates determines by the stake holder upon the sales value of machinery and its recovery by the NSIC may spread over the total installment period.
+2 per cent on the sales value of machines and its recovery by the NSIC is spread over the total installment period.

-Period of Repayment
+Period of Repayment: